Discover the best budget accommodation in this Premier Inn London Heathrow Terminal 4 Review

 And I’m not alone in my view.
 Amongst other accolades, Premier Inn has scooped the Best Budget Hotel Brand for the eighth year running at the 2019 Business Traveller Awards.

-But price isn’t everything.
-The room was basic but functional, very quiet and comfortable.
-Customer service was exemplary.
+The Premier Inn was a steal, and less than the cost of the taxi fare from my home to the airport, but the price isn’t everything.
+The room was basic but functional, very quiet and comfortable and customer service was exemplary.

 From hotel check-out to check-in at Heathrow T4 you are looking at ten minutes.
 But as you can get to the other terminals within 30 minutes maximum, Premier Inn London Heathrow T4 is also a great option if you are flying out of T2, T3 or T5.